Web Terminal

 Platform availability

 The handler is compiled on all platforms ClickHouse supports.
 The pseudoterminal layer used by the embedded clickhouse-client runner is implemented on top of portable POSIX primitives (posix_openpt/grantpt/unlockpt), with a Linux-specific path that uses the thread-safe ptsname_r.
-The links to /webterminal on the ClickHouse start page and in /play are hidden automatically when the endpoint is unavailable (for example, when allow_experimental_webterminal is not enabled).
+The links to /webterminal on the ClickHouse start page and in /play are hidden automatically when the endpoint is unavailable (for example, when enable_webterminal is set to false).